Florida Loquat News

 Commercial Potential of Loquats

-We are convinced that there are real business opportunities available for enterprising folks who want to develop commercial ventures using loquats.
+We remain convinced of the excellent business opportunities available for enterprising folks who want to develop commercial ventures using loquats.
 Our festival has shown us that there is a market for a wide range of loquat products – from fresh fruit during the season, trees year round, to pies and other pastries (including cookies!) – and of course, preserves of all varieties.
 Harvesters could also prosper during fruiting season, and growers and cultivators throughout the year.

 Loquats may be just the answer for some of the many folks who are looking for more sustainable endeavors, or just meaningful work.
-There is no question that a market for loquats exist, and it is quite clear that as of now that market has hardly been developed.
+There is no question that a market for loquats exists – the Florida Loquat Festival proves that.
+Equally clear is that as of now that market has hardly been developed.
 Let us know if you are planning to pursue the commercial potential of loquats.
 We’ll publicize your endeavors, and feature your project at next year’s festival.

 Support Opportunities Available